 I'm currently reading about 5 books at once all of different styles and genres.
 I will read through pages of business books in the morning around topics I am currently working on, I'll read fiction books like The Expanse series which I'm currently reading through on weekends and I love to read biographies of successful people before I go to sleep each night to get me inspired for the following day.

 By mixing up genres like fiction, biographies and self-development it keeps reading fun and reduces the chance you'll stop reading completely if you find one book a bit hard work or boring.
-Elon Musk is a huge fan of biographies too:

 Use A Kindle and Audiobooks